 - Parliament joined the Global Organization of Parliamentarians Against Corruption (GOPAC) by creating a Moldova Chapter.
 This parliamentary platform focusses on fighting corruption and promoting good governance through mutual support and knowledge sharing.
 GOPAC Moldova’s first annual workplan was developed and approved.
 The anti-corruption action plan of the Parliament of Moldova was approved by the standing bureau;

 - A new communication strategy and action plan for 2016–2019 were approved by the standing bureau.
-Standard operating procedures were developed for the communication and public relations department, as well as a social media policy and outreach guidelines and templates; and
+Standard operating procedures were developed for the communication and public relations department, as well as a social media policy and outreach guidelines and templates;

 - ICT parliamentary staff received MikroTic certification.